zhusz/CVPR15-CFSS/README.md

 Due to license issues, this implementation uses two publicly avaiable software packages as opposed to our original implementation:
 1. [VLFeat](https://github.com/vlfeat/vlfeat)
 2. [LibSVM](https://github.com/cjlin1/libsvm).
+Our implementation has been validated on vlfeat 0.9.20 and libSVM 3.20, with Matlab version R2013a (Unix).

 ## Installation
 1. Put all the required dependency packages under the `external` folder.
 Matlab compatible bainary files must exist.
 Please note we have put `vl_sift_toosimple.c` in the `codes_released/feat/SIFT` folder.
 Please put it into the directory of `external/vlfeat-0.x.xx/toolbox/sift` before compiling (and hence its relative Matlab compatible binary file would appear after compiling).
 This would slightly speed up sift extraction.